ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/bsc-exercise.md

 ```
 cargo run --bin hello
 ```
 This program will not call any of the functions you are implementing, so it does not matter if they are incomplete.
-It will refuse to build if there are errors present in the lib!
+It will refuse to build if there are errors present in the `lib.rs`!

+`down-the-stack/dk_bsc/src/lib_solution.rs` contains the full solution code.

 Note for trainer: Introduction to the exercise is a guided tour through the template, and it's architecture.
 Make the participants aware of the placeholders for their implementations. run the hello example on the unmodified lib.